Contact information for key programs and services at this installation.

 Mobility lines (as a last resort: not preferred)

 Readiness provides communication support to the community through:

-Give Parents A Break Program
+Give Parents a Break Program

 Being deployed can bring on all sorts of stress and the possibility of upcoming problems.
 The Family Readiness Program is designed to enhance family readiness and to keep family lines of communication open during deployments or TDYs.
-Geilenkirchen's Airman and Family Readiness Center NCO and staff strive to prepare service/family members for impending stages of deployment: Pre-deployment, Deployment, and Redeployment and Reintegration.
+Geilenkirchen's Military and Family Readiness Center NCO and staff strive to prepare service/family members for impending stages of deployment: Pre-deployment, Deployment, and Redeployment and Reintegration.
 They provide assistance to spouses and family members while the military member is deployed/TDY or serving on a remote tour.
 In addition, if a family separation occurs during relocation contact through another military family center is available.

 Students: don't try to do it alone.
 If your family will not be joining you at Geilenkirchen start making arrangements early to make the separation easier.
 Deal with the stress associated with the family separation up front; it will make future problems seem less urgent.
 Setting up two separate households, banking arrangements, allotments, communications, transportation, and just about every other aspect of your life together must be looked at and sorted out.
 Use the base and community resources at your disposal; they are there to make your relocation as smooth and painless as possible for both you and your family.